 might actually be easier than

 upgrading from C/AL to C/AL!

-Since the Dynamics Business Central AL language was introduced, a number of tools have been created by enterprising programmers to make it really easy moving these "small" customizations from Microsoft Dynamics NAV C/AL into Dynamics Business Central AL (also called Extensions).
-At Sabre, we've created tools to quickly move the data from C/AL to AL (something that was a big problem when AL was introduced).
+Since the Dynamics Business Central AL language was introduced, a number of tools have been created by enterprising programmers to make it really easy to move these “small” customizations from Microsoft Dynamics NAV C/AL into Dynamics Business Central AL (also called Extensions).
+At Sabre, we’ve created tools to quickly move the data from C/AL to AL (something that was a big problem when AL was introduced).

-We've even used it to migrate addon programs from C/AL to Extensions that an addon vendor (often called an ISV) said couldn't be done.
+We’ve even used it to migrate add-on programs from C/AL to Extensions that an add-on vendor (often called an ISV) said couldn’t be done.

 Having the Microsoft Dynamics NAV C/AL Language available in Business Central 14 can really reduce costs.

 There are definitely a few things that can’t easily be done in AL – and C/AL might be required to make those customizations work.
 Luckily, in Dynamics Business Central 14 you can have a hybrid environment using both AL and C/AL. For this reason, it makes the best stepping stone for Microsoft Dynamics NAV customers.
 There might come a time when you need to